+In this blog, we will cover and discuss Freddie Mac Asset Depletion mortgage lending guidelines.
 Freddie Mac Asset Depletion loan program is a great mortgage loan program for wealthy borrowers where they can use their assets in lieu of providing income documents.
 Can you get a mortgage if you have lots of investments or savings but little or no income?
-In many cases, you can convert assets into income (for mortgage qualifying purposes) by using asset depletion.
+In many cases, you can convert assets into income (for mortgage qualifying purposes) by using asset depletion

 Asset depletion means using or depleting your savings over time to pay living expenses.
 For instance, when you retire, you might not be earning income, but you can continue to live normally because you use your savings to pay your mortgage and other costs.
 The typical way for mortgage lenders to calculate asset depletion income is to take some percentage of your savings, investment, or retirement account, divide it by the number of months in your loan term (360 months for a 30-year mortgage), and add that amount to your qualifying income.

 How Are Assets Used For Determining Ability To Repay on Asset-Depletion Mortgages?